-- (a) An ATS provider shall ensure that air traffic controllers speak and understand the language(s) used for radiotelephony communications as specified in ATCO. - (b) Except when communications between air traffic control units are conducted in a mutually agreed language, the English language shall be used for such communications. - (c) Where communications between air traffic control units is conducted in a mutually agreed language, the ATS provider shall ensure that procedures are put in place determining language proficiency requirements of the language as well as defining the conditions of use of such mutually agreed language.
+- (a) An air traffic services provider shall ensure that air traffic controllers speak and understand the language(s) use for radiotelephony communications as specified in CAR-ATCO. - (b) Except when communications between air traffic control units are conducted in a mutually agreed language, the English language shall be used for such communications.